 73% of talent acquisition professionals agree AI will fundamentally change how organizations hire, according to LinkedIn’s 2025 Future of Recruiting report.
 That’s a strong consensus.
 But what does “AI in talent acquisition” actually look like day to day?

-That integration is what separates teams that get marginal efficiency gains from those that see transformational results.
-Organizations using AI report saving roughly 20% of their work week - about one full day per recruiter per week - according to LinkedIn's research.
-Multiply that across a team of 10 recruiters and you've added two full-time equivalents without a single new hire.
+Integration across the full funnel separates teams that get marginal efficiency gains from those that see transformational results.
+Organizations using AI report saving roughly 20% of their work week - about one full day per recruiter per week - according to LinkedIn’s research.
+Multiply that across a team of 10 recruiters and you’ve added two full-time equivalents without a single new hire.

 Where Does AI Deliver the Most Value in Talent Acquisition?